A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Theoretical Results

 Theorem \ref{thm:GreedyMinimax-main} says that our algorithm is guaranteed to converge to an approximate local equilibrium for our framework from any starting point, for any $f$ which is bounded with Lipschitz gradients including nonconvex-nonconcave $f$.
 As discussed in related work this is in contrast to prior works which assume e.g., that $f(x,y)$ is concave in $y$ or that the algorithm is provided with an initial point such that the underlying continuous dynamics converge to a local min-max point.
-We present a proof overview for Theorem \ref{thm:GreedyMinimax-main}, and the full proof in Appendix \ref{sec:proofs}.
+The exact number of stochastic gradient, function, and sampling oracle calls required by the algorithm is $\tilde{O}(b^3 L^3/ (\delta^3 \omega^3 \varepsilon^4))$.
+We present a proof overview for Theorem \ref{thm:GreedyMinimax-main} next, and the full proof in Section \ref{sec:proofs}.